opmuse/opmuse/README.md

     i.e. A users played tracks are submitted to last.fm

-  - We trust the data provided for us.
+  - We trust the data provided to us.

     i.e. Names are always case-sensitive.
 We don't try to be smart and remove leading spaces or anything, if your collection isn't tagged correctly you will suffer.